David Kenga: Professional

 On April 10, 2008, the Charleston Battery of the USL First Division signed Kenga.
-He made his professional debut on April 12, 2008 as a substitute in Charleston's opening day fixture against Miami FC, and went on to make 17 appearances and score one goal before being released at the end of the year.
+He made his professional debut on April 12, 2008, as a substitute in Charleston's opening day fixture against Miami FC, and went on to make 17 appearances and score one goal before being released at the end of the year.

 Having been unable to sign on with a professional club elsewhere, he returned to the amateur Indiana Invaders in 2009, playing 6 games for the South Bend side in the USL Premier Development League.

 Coaching

 In addition to his playing career, Kenga worked as an assistant coach at UMass Lowell between 2003 and 2005.
-He founded with his cousin Robert Mambo the Fuhaha Academy, an Youth Soccer Academy for Boys and Girls.

 Personal life

-He is one of the founders of Furaha Youth Soccer Academy based in Kenyan coastal town of Kilifi.
+With his cousin Robert Mambo, he founded with his cousin the Fuhaha Academy, a youth soccer academy for boys and girls.
+The academy is based in the Kenyan coastal town of Kilifi.
 Kenga is a cousin of the famous Kenian midfielder Robert Mambo Mumba.